 The violence is bloodless.
 It’s all architectural violence.
 It’s sad when Zod destroys Clark’s boyhood home, but as Clark’s mom says, “things can be replaced,” which is true and actually pretty comforting.
 The destruction moves on to Main Street, Smallville, where cars and shops get banged up, then Metropolis, where we see skyscrapers collapsing.
 In all this, however, apart from Zod, his sidekick, and some soldiers in planes, we don’t actually see anybody die.
 Sure, we assume there are bystander deaths, but we don’t see and hear people getting stabbed and bleeding to death like we do in Logan.
 Squeamish folk like me prefer echoey booms and crashes to squishy splatters and screams.

 It’s just one house, one town, and one city.
-Sure, Martha Kent and everyone else in Smallville and everyone in Metropolis who isn’t buried under a building is going to be banging on the doors of the insurance offices on Monday morning, but most of the world is pretty much still okay, because Kal won the battle with the other Kryptonians and saved the whole Earth, okay?
+Sure, Martha Kent and everyone else in Smallville and everyone in Metropolis who isn’t buried under a building is going to be banging on the doors of the insurance offices on Monday morning, but most of the world is pretty much still intact, because Kal won the battle with the other Kryptonians and saved the whole Earth, okay?
 No nukes were even involved.
 Sheesh.

 There’s a subtle note of humor.
 In the big fight between Kal and Zod, one can see a “[howevermany] days since the last accident” sign at a construction site.
 Oh, man.
 That sign’s totally going back to zero.